MetPX/sarracenia/doc/design/plan.rst

 guess:

-each urp has a username (say urp1 and urp2), each one posts to xs_urp1, and xs_urp2.  sr_reduce maintains a table of path and checksums it has already seen.
+each urp has a username (say urp1 and urp2), each one posts to xs_urp1, and xs_urp2.  sr_winnow maintains a table of path and checksums it has already seen.
 When it sees a new checksum it enters it and the corresponding path into the table.

-If the checksum is new, then the source is re-written (sr_reduce output_source config option?) so that it appears to come from the *urp* source, and is posted to xs_urp.
+If the checksum is new, then the source is re-written (sr_winnow output_source config option?) so that it appears to come from the *urp* source, and is posted to xs_urp.
 A Normal sr_sarra processes the xs_urp exchange normally.

+Initial Delivery:  March 31st 2016

 Questions/Comments: